Images of Scaly Skin (Ichthyosis Vulgaris) (5)

 Scaly Skin (Ichthyosis Vulgaris)

-Ichthyosis vulgaris, also known as common ichthyosis or fish scale disease, is a skin condition resulting in scaly skin, especially on the arms and legs.
-Its name is derived from the Greek word meaning “fish.”
+Ichthyosis vulgaris is a skin condition resulting in dry, scaly skin, especially on the arms and legs.
+Its name is derived from the Greek word meaning “fish” and refers to the fish-like, scaly appearance of the skin that occurs.

-Ichthyosis vulgaris can be a trait passed on in families (hereditary), or it may develop later in life as a result of certain exposures (acquired).
+Ichthyosis vulgaris can run in families (hereditary ichthyosis vulgaris), or it may develop later in life (acquired ichthyosis vulgaris).
 The hereditary type, also called congenital ichthyosis vulgaris, first appears in early childhood and accounts for more than 95% of cases of ichthyosis vulgaris.
+Hereditary ichthyosis vulgaris tends to improve after puberty.
 The acquired type usually develops in adulthood and results from an internal disease or the use of certain medications.

 Who's At Risk?